 However, this is great news for people whose articles land very low or further down on the search engine’s page results, because it means there’s a chance their article will bounce UP and this has been my experience in doing SEO for years and utilizing the tips I linked you guys to in the previous 2 tutorials on ranking on the first page and the factors by which a page’s rank out positions the rest.

 1) Your website has a pinging option.
-That’s really the signal.
+That’s really the signal (You can also use Google Webmaster Tools for faster results).

 2) That pinging option attracts spiders.